Capitalism, Socialism and Democracy: Part IV: Socialism and Democracy

-This section debates how well democracy and socialism will fit together.
+This section debates the nature of democracy, beginning from its compatibility with socialism, and proposes an elite model of democracy in which the sole role of voters is to select or reject potential governments.
+In so doing he rejects the notions of the 'common good' and 'common will' of the people.
 The four sections of this Part include, The Setting of the Problem, The Classical Doctrine of Democracy, Another Theory of Democracy, and The Inference.

 Part V: A Historical Sketch of Socialist Parties

 This part develops five periods of socialist thought.
-Before Marx, Marx's time, 1875 to 1914 (Prior to WWI), The interwar period, and Schumpeter's contemporary post-war period.
+Before Marx, Marx's time, 1875 to 1914 (prior to WWI), the interwar period, and Schumpeter's contemporary post-war period.

 Capitalism and socialism

 Schumpeter's theory is that the success of capitalism will lead to a form of corporatism and a fostering of values hostile to capitalism, especially among intellectuals.
 The intellectual and social climate needed to allow entrepreneurship to thrive will not exist in advanced capitalism; it will be replaced by socialism in some form.
 There will not be a revolution, but merely a trend for social democratic parties to be elected to parliaments as part of the democratic process.
 He argued that capitalism's collapse from within will come about as majorities vote for the creation of a welfare state and place restrictions upon entrepreneurship that will burden and eventually destroy the capitalist structure.
 Schumpeter emphasizes throughout this book that he is analyzing trends, not engaging in political advocacy (more precisely, he was engaging in political advocacy for the contrary).

 In his vision, the intellectual class will play an important role in capitalism's demise.
 The term "intellectuals" denotes a class of persons in a position to develop critiques of societal matters for which they are not directly responsible and able to stand up for the interests of strata to which they themselves do not belong.
 One of the great advantages of capitalism, he argues, is that as compared with pre-capitalist periods, when education was a privilege of the few, more and more people acquire (higher) education.
 The availability of fulfilling work is however limited and this, coupled with the experience of unemployment, produces discontent.
-The intellectual class is then able to organise protest and develop critical ideas against free markets and private property, even though these institutions are necessary for their existence.
-This analysis is similar to that of the philosopher Robert Nozick, who argued that intellectuals were bitter that the skills so rewarded in school were less rewarded in the job market, and so turned against capitalism, even though they enjoyed vastly more enjoyable lives under it than under alternative systems.
+The intellectual class is then able to organise protest and develop critical ideas against free markets and private property.